-T T

-Further, learner will be able to

-learn how to plan, control and

-manage projects.

-2. Information 10 15 After completion of this unit of

-Systems Concepts module, the Learner will be

-able to learn the commonly

-used information systems in

-any organization like financial,

-inventory etc.

-3. Enterprise 8 12 After completion of this unit of

-Systems module, the Learner will be

-able to learn the enterprise level

-information system like ERP

-4. System 12 18 After completion of this unit of

-Development module, the Learner will be

-Process able to learn the processes

-involved in developing the

-information systems at

-G enterprise levels

-5. Information 6 9 After completion of this unit of

-Systems Security module, the Learner will be

-able to learn the security risks

-in developing, deploying and

-A 6/7 implementing information

-systems.
-Further, the learner

-will be able to know the process

-to avoid or mitigate the risks.

-6. Overview of 2 3 After completion of this unit of

-Project module, the Learner will be

-Management able to learn the basics of

-Project Management, its life

-X cycle and different kind of

-Y management that are done

-P. () during project execution.

-7. Case Studies 2 3 After completion of this unit of

-7 the module, learner will be able

-to learn through case studies.

-Total 48 72
+T T 2.
+Information Systems Concepts 9 16 After completion of this unit of module, the Learner will be able to learn the commonly used information systems in any organization like financial, inventory etc. 3.
+Enterprise Systems 8 12 After completion of this unit of module, the Learner will be able to learn the enterprise level information system like ERP 4.
+System Development Process 11 19 After completion of this unit of module, the Learner will be able to learn the processes involved in developing the information systems at enterprise levels 5.
+Information Systems Security 5 10 After completion of this unit of module, the Learner will be able to learn the security risks in developing, deploying and implementing information systems.
+Further, the learner will be able to know the process to avoid or mitigate the risks.
+6. Overview of Project Management 2 3 After completion of this unit of module, the Learner will be able to learn the basics of Project Management, its life cycle and different kind of management that are done during project execution.
+7. Case Studies 2 3 After completion of this unit of the module, learner will be able to learn through case studies.
+Total 45 75